 As you arrive in the Kingdom of Carnivores you enter an eight acre enclosure, home to Amur Tigers.
 These stripey felines enjoy a specially adapted habitat where they'll be seen sleeping on their platforms, or in the warmer months spending time bathing in their pools, as they are one of the only big cats that likes water.

 Mostly you will find them relaxing in their favourite locations, or stalking the few rabbits that dare to make their home in this enclosure.

-Woburn Safari Park is home to one of the largest herds of giraffe in Europe.
+Woburn Safari Park is home to a large herds of Rothschild's giraffe.

 Drive through their nine acres of open parkland and in the warmer months watch the rare Rothschild's Giraffe herd grazing and browsing for their favourite leaves.